Hiking Trip Training

 - Mix it up.
 Use a mix of exercises, intensity and duration to make your body grow stronger.

 This is arguably the most important thing you can do to get in shape.
-Seven time Tour de France champion Lance Armstrong often said that if given a choice between three short bike rides every week or one super long ride once a month, he would always pick the short frequent rides for better fitness.
+Lance Armstrong often said that if given a choice between three short bike rides every week or one super long ride once a month, he would always pick the short frequent rides for better fitness.
 This advice may sound strange coming from a man who rode insane mileages during the Tour du France, but he understood that the human body undergoes physiological changes when it’s exercised frequently.
 Whether you have 5 minutes or 5 hours to exercise; do it regularly.
 Do it often.
 This will make you stronger, and it will teach your body to recover after a workout.

 One of the primary challenges of a multiday hiking tour is that you’re on the trail every day.
 Unless you’re used to hiking on a regular basis, and/or have a good level of fitness already, the cumulative mileage will gradually erode your energy stores and wear you down.
 You’ll eventually get stronger, but you’ll risk injury during the mid term, and you’ll feel really tired.
 Make a training plan, and stick to it.
-Also, don’t be afraid to amend your plan because of a busy schedule.
+Don’t be afraid to amend your plan because of a busy schedule.
 Go for half an hour instead of an hour if you have to.
 Jog for 15 minutes instead of 30.
 Most people abandon their plans when if feels like they just don’t have time.
 The key is to do something, anything, even if it’s less than you intended.
 In fact, you can actually do a lot in just 10-15 minutes.

 If you’re totally out of shape, then shoot for something easy.
 Walk, jog or run for 20 minutes twice a week.
 Gradually add more time, and/or a third exercise day as you begin to feel stronger.
 The ultimate goal is to keep adding time and/or intensity until you feel comfortable hiking the distances listed on your specific tour itinerary.
 Keep in mind that many of our tours feature 8-12 mile hikes.
 While it may not be feasible to hike 8-10 miles three times per week, it is possible to walk 2 miles every other day in addition to a 5-9 mile hike on a Saturday afternoon.
 Every bit helps.
 You’ll be amazed.